 A steadfastly traditionalist Conservative MP for Romford whose passionate unionism and love of animals defined his quarter-century in Parliament.

-Andrew Rosindell has carved out a distinctive niche in British politics as a figure of unwavering tradition.
-First elected as the Conservative MP for his hometown of Romford in 2001, he quickly became known for his fervent British nationalism, staunch support for the monarchy, and uncompromising unionist stance regarding Northern Ireland.
-His politics are painted in bold, primary colors: a believer in hard Brexit, a defender of historic ceremonies, and a vocal advocate for animal welfare, often seen with his Staffordshire Bull Terrier, Spike, who had his own parliamentary pass.
-Rosindell's tenure was marked more by backbench campaigning—flying the Union Flag, promoting Britishness, and championing causes like protecting the British Indian Ocean Territory—than by ministerial office.
-In a dramatic late-career move, he left the Conservative party in early 2026 to join Reform UK, a decision that underscored his perception that his original party had drifted from its core principles.
+Andrew Rosindell was first elected as Conservative MP for his hometown of Romford in 2001, quickly becoming a figure of unwavering tradition.
+He fervently supported British nationalism, the monarchy, and a hard Brexit, and took an uncompromising unionist stance on Northern Ireland.
+Often seen with his Staffordshire Bull Terrier, Spike—who had his own parliamentary pass—he also championed animal welfare.
+His tenure was marked by backbench campaigning—flying the Union Flag, promoting Britishness, and protecting the British Indian Ocean Territory—rather than ministerial office.
+In early 2026, he left the Conservative party to join Reform UK, a decision underscoring his perception that his original party had drifted from its core principles.

 1965–1980